 In England and Wales, barristers represent individuals or organisations in court, carry out research into points of law and advise clients on their case.
 Many are self-employed in chambers, while others work in government departments or agencies including the Crown Prosecution Service (CPS) and the Government Legal Profession.
 Advocates play a similar role in Scotland.

-• Paralegals carry out legal work without being qualified as a solicitor or barrister.
+• Paralegals who carry out legal work without being qualified as a solicitor or barrister.
 They support lawyers by preparing briefing notes and interviewing clients and witnesses.

 To help you decide which path would suit you try to arrange work shadowing and work experience placements, and attend insight days.
 Find out more about law careers and the different areas of law.

-What qualifications do I need to become a lawyer?
+What law qualifications do I need?

-Those who studied an unrelated subject at undergraduate level may find it helpful to embark on a law conversion course and/or an SQE preparation course before sitting the exams.
+Those who studied an unrelated subject at undergraduate level may find it helpful to embark on a law conversion course and/or an SQE preparation course before sitting the SQE exams.

 To become a barrister in England and Wales you need to complete at least three stages or components of training.
 These include: